33. Nuclear physics and radioactivity

 Half-life

 The decay process of unstable elements is characterized by something known as the half-life.
 This half-life is a description of the amount of time it takes, on average, for half of a particular isotope to decay.
-Every time a half-life elapses, half of the sample (on average) will have undergone the radioactive decay process, leaving half in their original unstable state.
+Every time a half-life elapses, half of the sample (on average) will have undergone the radioactive decay process, leaving half in the original unstable state.
 Because the subsequent decay occurs with half of the remaining sample, the percentage of the sample that has not undergone the decay process yet will decrease exponentially over time.
 This is depicted in Figure 33.9.

 A decay process is probabilistic (similar to rolling dice or flipping coins).
 For example, when rolling a fair single 6-sided die, it cannot be said with any certainty that the next roll will result in any particular number (such as the number 1, for example).
 What can be said is that there is a one-in-six chance that the next roll will result in any particular number.
 Even if a die has been rolled a hundred times without getting a 1 (an unlikely but not impossible occurrence), there is still only a one-in-six chance that the next roll comes up 1.